 Developing partnerships with the private sector and the social and economic actors, but also between the same local government bodies for the effective planning and implementation of programmes and projects, constitutes one of the key points to achieve regional/local development and social prosperity.

-The service portfolio of PLANET in the specific sector includes services from all service lines of the company, which can be grouped in the following categories:
+The service portfolio of PLANET in this specific sector includes services from all service lines of the company, which can be grouped into the following categories:

 - Utilization of real estate and other high value-added assets.

 - Creation of initiatives in the primary sector and food industry to assist local economies.